ShareMouse allows you to control any Mac or Windows PC with the mouse/keyboard of any other computer.

 The local monitor is indicated by a thicker border.
 Hover monitor symbols for additional information.

-Fine-tune slight offsets to achieve seamless mouse transitions between monitors.
+Fine-tune slight offsets for seamless mouse transitions between monitors.

 ShareMouse treats multiple monitors connected to one computer as a single entity.
-The relative position of monitors in such cluster must be configured in the Multi Display Properties of the operating system of that computer.
+The relative position of monitors in such cluster must be configured in the Multi Display Properties of the operating system on the remote computer.

 Multiple monitors of one computer must be lined up without gaps or overlaps.
 Monitors of different computers cannot be interwoven.

 Sharemouse automatically creates a separate monitor layout profile of each work place if a computer is used in different work places.

 If you move a computer from one location to another, ShareMouse automatically switches to the monitor layout of the current work place without manual configuration.

 Example: If you have a laptop, that you use at home (with a Mac on the right and another Windows PC on the left) and at work (with three Windows PCs on the right), ShareMouse will automatically switches configuration to the corresponding setup.

 Register your license key on the roaming computer.
 This computer will license all other connected computers wherever you work.